top of page

 Basic Toolbars and Menus in Rhino 3D

-In this guide, we’ll explore the core toolbars and menus that every Rhino beginner should know — what they do, where to find them, and how to make them work for you.
+Rhino’s interface is one of its greatest strengths.
+It is flexible, customizable, and built for precision.
+Whether I prefer typing commands, clicking icons, or right-clicking for quick actions, I can shape the workspace to fit my personal design flow.
+In this guide, I will explore the core toolbars and menus that every Rhino beginner should know — what they do, where to find them, and how to make them work for you.

 Jump to Section